Petergatsby/GleepostAPI/readme.md

 required parameters: id, token, first, last

 /name allows the user to set their name if it is not set already.

 On success, it will return HTTP 204.

+##POST /profile/tagline
+required parameters: id, token, tagline

+/tagline allows the user to set their tagline.

+On success, it will return HTTP 204.